More married couples are lonely than ever before.

 - Being self-critical and think no one wants to be with you

 If you record any of these ways of distancing, then you are probably having a hard time staying calm in your spouse’s presence.
 Kathleen Cauley, licensed marriage and family therapist, emphasizes that communication is less about getting your point heard, and more about calming down to hear.
-In this way, openness is “staying interested in your spouse without assuming: 1) it has something to do with you, 2) it hurts your feelings, or 3) it will get in your way.” ( from video: Myths about Communication.)
+In this way, openness is “staying interested in your spouse without assuming: 1) it has something to do with you, 2) it hurts your feelings, or 3) it will get in your way.” ( from the video: Myths about Communication.)

 Challenge Your Negative Assumptions

 So how do you get yourself calm enough to not pull away physically or emotionally?
 Find a new way to think when you interact with your spouse that makes you feel less emotionally threatened.
-Challenge your assumptions about your spouse, because your spouse’s behavior and/or response does not have to define your your value or importance!
+Challenge your assumptions about your spouse, because your spouse’s behavior and/or response does not have to define your value or importance!

 For example, if your spouse is emotionally unavailable to you on occasion, it doesn’t mean that you can’t be happy without his/her response.
-Nor does it mean that your spouse don’t care about you or you aren’t important to him/her.
+Nor does it mean that your spouse doesn’t care about you or you aren’t important to him/her.
 But when you make these assumptions, you probably start pulling away to protect yourself.

 Our assumptions fuel our distance, and emotional separateness creates intimacy and openness.
 Meaning his emotions are separate from how he feels about you.
 If you don’t take your spouse’s busyness, tension, or unavailability as a threat to your own emotional well being, then you are free to be emotionally available and upbeat.
 You don’t have to distance too.
 So when your spouse is available, you will be too.